 You’ll pay brokerage fees when you trade financial products online or via a broker with KGI Securities.
 You’ll be charged varying commission depending on you account type and how your trade is conducted.

-Here are KGI Securities’ brokerage fees for trading shares on SGX (traded in SGD):
+Here are KGI Securities’ brokerage fees for trading stocks on SGX (traded in SGD):

 |S$50,000 and below||0.275%||0.50%|